AgentMC/Sao20/Translate/Ru/Part6.md

 Just after a few mels on the dark path the air became freezingly cold.
 That day was warm manifesting the soon coming of spring, but the air the darkness exhaled seemed to be colored midwinter-white.

 *Я have bad feeling*, thought Ронье.
-The throne in the Norlangarth castle to which they rushed together with Тейза at the time of the Rebellion of Four Empires was filled with same heavy air.
+The throne in the Норлангарт castle to which they rushed together with Тейза at the time of the Rebellion of Four Empires was filled with same heavy air.
 It was not just cold, it rather felt that the cold air soaking in the walls и floor for a long time somehow deprived the warmth.

 The two-thirty bell haven’t rung yet, but the darkness was steadily increasing as they proceeded.
 Both sides of the path were blocked by a hedge with sharp thorns, и more и more branches of old trees overlapped above their heads.